-The hospital’s pediatric cardiologists and surgeons are world-renowned leaders in the pediatric cardiology, congenital heart surgery, and cardiovascular anesthesiology, and all of them are also on the faculty at the affiliated Baylor College of Medicine.
-Each year, these doctors see more than 17,000 patients and perform upwards of 800 surgeries in the Texas Children’s Heart Center, which places a special focus on: aortic valve stenosis, atrial septal defect, coarctation of the aorta, hypoplastic left-heart syndrome, pulmonary valvar stenosis, single ventrical anomalies, tetralogy of Fallot, total anomalous pulmonary venous return, transposition of the great arteries, and vascular rings of the aorta.
+The hospital’s pediatric cardiologists and surgeons are world-renowned leaders in pediatric cardiology, congenital heart surgery, and cardiovascular anesthesiology.
+They are all on the faculty at the affiliated Baylor College of Medicine.
+Each year, these doctors see more than 17,000 patients.
+They perform upwards of 800 surgeries in the Texas Children’s Heart Center, which places a particular focus on aortic valve stenosis, atrial septal defect, coarctation of the aorta, hypoplastic left-heart syndrome, valvar pulmonary stenosis, single ventricle anomalies, tetralogy of Fallot, total anomalous pulmonary venous return, transposition of the great arteries, and vascular rings of the aorta.

-The Texas Children’s Heart Center was the first accredited Pediatric Heart Failure Institute, an honor it received in recognition of its successful approach to treating heart failure in children.
-For pediatric patients suffering from cardiac issues and heart failure, the center provides arrhythmia surveillance, cardiovascular genetic testing, congenital heart surgery, echocardiography, electrophysiology and pacemaker care, treatment of heart failure and cardiomyopathies, minimally invasive surgical procedures, pediatric cardiac catheterization, pediatric cardiovascular anesthesiology, and heart transplantation.
-Incredibly, since it opened in 1984, the Texas Children’s Heart Center has performed more than 280 heart transplants in children, marking it as one of the largest and most successful programs in the country.
+The Texas Children’s Heart Center was the first accredited Pediatric Heart Failure Institute.
+It was honored to recognize its successful approach to treating heart failure in children.
+For pediatric patients suffering from cardiac issues and heart failure, the center provides arrhythmia surveillance, cardiovascular genetic testing, congenital heart surgery, echocardiography, electrophysiology, and pacemaker care, treatment of heart failure and cardiomyopathies, minimally invasive surgical procedures, pediatric cardiac catheterization, pediatric cardiovascular anesthesiology, and heart transplantation.
+It opened in 1984, and the Texas Children’s Heart Center has performed more than 280 heart transplants in children, marking it as one of the country’s largest and most successful programs.

 Texas Children’s Cancer and Hematology Centers

-Texas Children’s Hospital is also home to the largest state-of-the-art pediatric cancer and hematology center in the United States, which treats children and adolescents (up to age 21) with cancer as well as blood disorders, including even the rarest disorders.
-Texas Children’s Cancer and Hematology Centers’ primary location is within the Texas Children’s Hospital, but clinic sites are also available in Katy, Texas; McAllen, Texas; and The Woodland, Texas.
-Together, these sites boast more than 800 staff as well as a full range of pediatric subspecialty care available 24 hours per day.
-The center prides itself on treating not only the physical aspects of these devastating childhood illnesses, but their emotional affects as well.
+Texas Children’s Hospital is also home to the most significant state-of-the-art pediatric cancer and hematology center in the United States.
+They treat children and adolescents (up to age 21) with cancer and blood disorders, including even the rarest conditions.
+Texas Children’s Cancer and Hematology Centers’ primary location is within the Texas Children’s Hospital.
+However, clinic sites are also available in Katy, Texas; McAllen, Texas; and The Woodland, Texas.
+Together, these sites boast over 800 staff and a full range of pediatric subspecialty care available 24 hours daily.
+The center prides itself on treating the physical aspects of these devastating childhood illnesses and their emotional effects.

 In addition to treating patients, the cancer arm of Texas Children’s Hospital is at the forefront of childhood cancer research, with more than 350 researchers working across 42 laboratories.
-With this support, it conducts more clinical trials than any other pediatric cancer center in the country, achieving national recognition as a leader in the development of novel approaches to the treatment of pediatric cancer, including personalized therapies.
+With this support, it conducts more clinical trials than any other pediatric cancer center in the country.
+Due to that, they achieved national recognition as a leader in developing novel approaches to treating pediatric cancer, including personalized therapies.

-In the 1960s, Texas Children’s Hospital became the first in the country to treat children suffering from respiratory failure via home mechanical ventilation, allowing them to receive care in their own home rather than spend years in the hospital.
-Today, the hospital continues to be a leader in pediatric pulmonary medicine, treating a wide range of respiratory disorders such as pulmonary hypertension, cystic fibrosis, and asthma, among others.
-Its team specializes in the diagnosis and treatment of chronic, complex, and rare pulmonary disorders in children and adolescents.
+In the 1960s, Texas Children’s Hospital became the first in the country to treat children suffering from respiratory failure via home mechanical ventilation.
+That allowed them to receive care in their homes rather than spend years in the hospital.
+Today, the hospital continues to be a leader in pediatric pulmonary medicine, treating various respiratory disorders such as pulmonary hypertension, cystic fibrosis, and asthma, among others.
+Its team specializes in diagnosing and treating chronic, complex, and rare pulmonary diseases in children and adolescents.

-The Texas Children’s Asthma Center treats many children who suffer from asthma that is difficult to control.
+The Texas Children’s Asthma Center treats many children with asthma that is difficult to control.
 Doctors here develop an individualized asthma management plan that includes drug therapy as well as control of environmental factors.
-The center also prides itself on educating its patients and their families in order to help them become asthma self-managers.
-For those with severe asthma, it also offers evaluation and care in its Life-Threatening Asthma Clinic Program.
+The center also prides itself on educating its patients and their families to help them become asthma self-managers.
+It also offers evaluation and care in its Life-Threatening Asthma Clinic Program for those with severe asthma.

-The hospital’s Cystic Fibrosis Care Center offers young patients and their families comprehensive clinical services for the treatment and care of cystic fibrosis and its related issues.
-The center also accepts volunteers to take part in clinical trials to test promising treatments, offering the chance to benefit from new treatments and help advance the scientific understanding of this condition.
+The hospital’s Cystic Fibrosis Care Center offers young patients and their families comprehensive clinical services for treating and caring for cystic fibrosis and its related issues.
+The center also accepts volunteers to participate in clinical trials to test promising treatments, offering the chance to benefit from new treatments and help advance the scientific understanding of this condition.